andrewdcato/tokyo-night-tmux/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of our open-source project, tokyo-night-tmux, very seriously.
+We take the security of our open-source project, cato-theme-tmux, very seriously.
 If you discover a potential security vulnerability in our codebase, we appreciate your help in disclosing it to us responsibly.

 To report a security vulnerability, please follow these steps: